Strangled: A tale of two women, domestic violence, terror and survival - NZ Herald

 Strangling your partner or impeding their breathing became a criminal offence in December 2018.

-Today two women share their experiences of being choked - almost to death - by the men they loved.
+Today a Christchurch woman shares her story of being choked - almost to death - by the man she loved.

-They speak about their fear, their ordeals and their journey through the justice system.
+And another speaks about her fight for safety and her journey through the justice system.

 New Zealand has the worst rate of domestic violence in the developed world and the specific charge of strangulation was introduced as part of the Family Violence Amendment Act, which replaced the Domestic Violence Act.